Configuration

 Relationships

-Relationships are automatically inferred from foreign keys.
-However, in certain cases, it is either not possible or not desireable to add a foreign key relationship.
+Relationships are automatically inferred from foreign key constraints.
+However, in certain cases, it is either not possible or not desirable to add a foreign key relationship.

 We can manually describe relationships in the configuration: